marcelvdmade/mcbitsarm/README.md

 The host-side Python code requires the [pyserial](https://github.com/pyserial/pyserial) module.
 Your package repository might offer `python-serial` or `python-pyserial` directly (as of writing, this is the case for Ubuntu, Debian and Arch).
 Alternatively, this can be easily installed from PyPA by calling `pip install pyserial` (or `pip3`, depending on your system).
 If you do not have `pip` installed yet, you can typically find it as `python3-pip` using your package manager.

-You can use make keygen to generate the keygen executable in the keygen subdirectory. make mcBits to build the project.
-First run keygen to generate two files with the keys.
-Then you can use the host-side script to send the keys directly to the device, which will be stored byte by byte into flash memory.
+You can use make keygen to generate the keygen executable in the keygen subdirectory. make mcBits to build the project, or in the src/ folder, run make mcBits.bin.
+First run keygen executable to generate two files with the key in them.
+Then you can use the host-side script to send the keys directly to the device.

 ### Troubleshooting